 Which fish should you use for your Aquaponics?

 You can use fish, crayfish or prawns in your aquaponic system.
-These can be used solely to provide nutrients for the vegetables and /or to eat.
-The fish for Aquaponics that are mostly used are Silver Perch, Goldfish, Koi, Barramundi, Jade or Tilapia.
+You can use these solely to provide nutrients for the vegetables and /or to eat.
+The fish used by most aquaponic farmers are Silver Perch, Goldfish, Koi, Barramundi, Jade or Tilapia.

 The “growing medium” for the plants varies depending on which aquaponic system you choose to use: